GreenCape/docker/GreenCape/base/README.md

 This base image still provides `nano` as the preferred editor, which was replaced with `vim.tiny` in `phusion/baseimage`.

+A `wait-for` command is added to wait for services.

 For the use of the base image, the documentation on the [Phusion Baseimage website](http://phusion.github.io/baseimage-docker/) still applies.